Granger, Washington

 Granger is a city in Yakima County, Washington, United States.
 The population was 3,624 at the 2020 census.
 Although it was classified as a town in 2000, it has since been reclassified as a city.

 History

 Granger was founded in 1902 and named after Walter Granger, superintendent of the Washington Irrigation Company who also laid out the cities of Zillah and Sunnyside.
 Granger was officially incorporated on September 28, 1909.
-In the 1910s and 20's, the town had several large industries including a tile and brick company and a cider mill.
+In the 1910s and 1920s, the town had several large industries including a tile and brick company and a cider mill.

-The Granger Farm Workers Camp, which opened in May, 1941 two miles north of the city, became known as the Crewport, Washington Farm Labor Camp.
+The Granger Farm Workers Camp, which opened in May 1941 two miles north of the city, became known as the Crewport, Washington Farm Labor Camp.
 It was built by the Farm Security Administration to house Dust Bowl refugees, initially White, and later Mexican Americans, who were brought in to work in the Yakima Valley as a result of World War II labor shortages.
 The camp closed in the late 1960s.